apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 22023](sql-error-conditions-sqlstates.html#class-22-data-exception)

-Rule id not found for `<ruleName>`.
+Not found an id for the rule name "`<ruleName>`".
 Please modify RuleIdCollection.scala if you are adding a new rule.

 ### SCALAR_SUBQUERY_IS_IN_GROUP_BY_OR_AGGREGATE_FUNCTION